-- Add all the ingredients to a blender and blend for 1 minute until smooth.
-Alternately, you can use a large bowl and a whisk, whisking for 2-3 minutes until frothy.
+- Add all the ingredients to a blender and blend for 30 seconds until smooth.
+Alternately, you can use a large bowl and a whisk, whisking for 1–2 minutes until smooth.

 - Pour into a 9″ x 2″ pie dish and bake for 45 minutes.
 The center of the pie will still be slightly loose, but the pie will set upon cooling.